jscattergood/JavaOne_2017_CON3214/README.md

 This is application demonstrates how to build reactive micro-services using JRuby, Ratpack and Docker.

 ## Purpose ##
-Monitor stock prices and send alert messages when prices meet specified criteria.
+Monitor stock prices and send alerts when prices meet specified criteria.

 ## Quick start ##
 ### Docker compose ###